-This November won’t just bring the start of the holiday season; it also marks the beginning of a movement that writers everywhere—young, old, professional, amateur—collectively take part of in the name of creativity.
-National Novel Writing Month, or NaNoWriMo, is an online-based creative writing project that challenges writers to complete fifty thousand words of a novel between November 1 and November 30.
+This November won’t just bring the start of the holiday season; it also marks the beginning of a movement that writers everywhere — young, old, professional, amateur — collectively take part of in the name of creativity.
+National Novel Writing Month, or NaNoWriMo, is an online-based creative writing project that challenges writers to complete fifty thousand words of a novel between Nov.
+1 and Nov.
+30.

 1. Join the online community

 First, make initial time to sign up for an account on the official National Novel Writing Month website.
 This allows writers to track their progress, share information about their story and interact with the site’s many resources and other members.
 The archived pep talks from authors such as John Green and Lemony Snicket will inspire you, while the site’s blog offers many specific, helpful tips on keeping up with the challenge.

 Additionally, creating an account puts you on NaNoWriMo’s email list so that you’ll get current writer pep talks and other updates delivered straight to your inbox throughout the month.
 Above all, being a part of the community will keep you feeling engaged and accountable as you work on your project.

 2. Pick one idea and run with it